306: Time of the Apes

-The Fillmore is a legendary concert venue in San Francisco that hosted some of the biggest acts of the era during the 1960s: Jefferson Airplane, Jimi Hendrix, the Grateful Dead, Howlin’ Wolf, Muddy Waters, etc., etc.
+The Fillmore is a legendary concert venue in San Francisco, with fantastic light shows, that hosted some of the biggest acts of the 1960s: Jefferson Airplane, Jimi Hendrix, the Grateful Dead, Howlin’ Wolf, Muddy Waters, etc., etc.

 Do not attempt to adjust your TV set.

 A paraphrase of the famous opening narration of the TV anthology series The Outer Limits, which aired from 1963-1965: “There is nothing wrong with your television set.
 Do not attempt to adjust the picture.
 We are controlling transmission.
 If we wish to make it louder, we will bring up the volume.
 If we wish to make it softer, we will tune it to a whisper.
 We can reduce the focus to a soft blur, or sharpen it to crystal clarity.
 We will control the horizontal.
 We will control the vertical.
 For the next hour, sit quietly and we will control all that you see and hear.
 You are about to experience the awe and mystery which reaches from the inner mind to ...
 The Outer Limits.”